ReagentX/Logria/docs/parsers.md

 }
 ```

-## Interpreting Parsers at Runtime
+## Activating Parsers

-When activated, Logria will list the parsers defined in the parsers folder for the user to select based on the index of the filename:
+When invoked, Logria will list the parsers defined in the parsers directory for the user to select based on the index of the filename:

 ```zsh
   0: Common Log Format